shkot190819/serratia/README.md

 ![alt text](https://github.com/shkot190819/serratia/blob/main/20230502_tree_.jpg?raw=true)

 ### Conclusions
-- S. marcescens assemblies, which has not been taxonomically verified by the NCBI, is taxonomically reassigned to the Serratia nevei isolated in 2020.
+- *S. marcescens* assemblies, which has not been taxonomically verified by the NCBI, is taxonomically reassigned to the *Serratia nevei* isolated in 2020.
-- Serratia bockelmannii is not a separate species and can be considered as S. marcescens
+- *Serratia bockelmannii* is not a separate species and can be considered as *S. marcescens*

-Some Serratia species do not form a monophyletic group and the classification of the genus needs revision.
+The *S. marcescens* group was found to contain a significant clade, which has been identified as *S. nevei*, suggesting a potential novel taxonomic entity within the genus *Serratia*.
+These observations underscore the need for a comprehensive revision of the current taxonomy of this genus.

 ### Literature
-Cho, G. S., Stein, M., Brinks, E., Rathje, J., Lee, W., Suh, S. H., & Franz, C. M. A. P. (2020).
-Serratia nevei sp. nov. and Serratia bockelmannii sp. nov., isolated from fresh produce in Germany and reclassification of Serratia marcescens subsp. sakuensis Ajithkumar et al. 2003 as a later heterotypic synonym of Serratia marcescens subsp. marcescens.
+Cho, G. S., Stein, M., Brinks, E., Rathje, J., Lee, W., Suh, S. H., & Franz, C. M. A. P. (2020). *Serratia nevei sp. nov.* and *Serratia bockelmannii sp. nov.*, isolated from fresh produce in Germany and reclassification of *Serratia marcescens* subsp. *sakuensis* Ajithkumar et al. 2003 as a later heterotypic synonym of Serratia marcescens subsp. marcescens.
 Systematic and applied microbiology, 43(2), 126055. https://doi.org/10.1016/j.syapm.2020.126055

 Brown et al, (2016), sourmash: a library for MinHash sketching of DNA, Journal of Open Source Software, 1(5), 27, doi:10.21105/joss.00027